PriyaKichaa/Solubility-prediction-using-ML/README.md

 Solubility is a critical factor in pharmaceutical development, affecting drug absorption and leading to a high attrition rate in drug development due to poor water solubility.
 Predictive models like quantitative structure-property relationships (QSPRs) are useful tools for solubility determination in early development.
 The scientific community has engaged in solubility challenges to improve predictive capabilities from structural information.
 Data availability remains a challenge, with proprietary data potentially confirming limitations in modeling capabilities.

 Various research groups have attempted solubility prediction, with performance metrics varying across studies.
-Recent studies, with carefully curated data, have shown better results using machine learning algorithms like random forests (RF), and LightGBM.
+Recent studies with carefully curated data have shown better results using machine learning algorithms like random forests (RF), and LightGBM.

 This project focuses on using four existing ML Algorithms: Random Forests, LightGBM, LASSO, and Partial Least Square, and predicts the models' accuracy.